MrShecks/screep-studio/README.md

 - A toolbox panel containing the various game entities available for construction.
 Note: This is currently read-only.

+## TODO (Current priorities):

+- Refamiliarise myself with the code and clean up the structure so I can continue working on it (it's been over a year since I did anything significant with the code base so it doesn't even feel like my own code)

+- Add UI to setup server connections and authentication methods and allow the user to login/connect without having to hack the code.

+- Re-work the network code.
+It really needs to be more robust and the connection sequence is a mess so I want to move to a state machine based approach (See [QStateMachine](https://doc.qt.io/qt-5/qstatemachine.html))

 ## Know Issues:

 - Due to a bug in how the Qt Framework resolves the OpenSSL libraries the client will fail to connect to